Fix heading order for better accessibility

 Screen reader users rely on headings to navigate your page.
-Skipped levels break this navigation and make your content structure unclear.
+Skipped levels break navigation and make content structure unclear.

-Headings (<h1> through <h6>) should form a logical hierarchy, increasing by only one level at a time.
-When you skip from <h2> to <h4>, screen reader users wonder if they missed a section.
-They cannot tell if the skipped <h3> represents missing content or just poor markup.
+Headings (<h1> through <h6>) must form a logical hierarchy, increasing by only one level at a time.
+Skipping from <h2> to <h4> breaks the user's mental model of the page.
+Users cannot tell if the skipped <h3> represents missing content or poor markup.

-Properly ordered headings let users jump between sections, understand the page structure, and orient themselves quickly.
+Ordered headings let users jump between sections, understand the page structure, and orient themselves.

 Diagnose